Vancouver Whitecaps FC: Ownership

+Supporters marching on Robson Street in April 2026 for "Save The Caps" as the teams future in Vancouver is uncertain.

-Vancouver Whitecaps FC is owned by a group of four investors: Greg Kerfoot, Steve Luczo, Jeff Mallett, and Steve Nash.
+The club is owned by a group of four investors: Greg Kerfoot, Steve Luczo, Jeff Mallett, and Steve Nash.
 The group has a collective net worth over $2 billion.
 Kerfoot has been the majority owner of the Whitecaps since 2002, when he saved the club from contraction after previous owner David Stadnyk left the club, selling it to United Soccer Leagues.
 Mallett, a former chief operating officer (COO) of Yahoo!, was raised in Victoria, British Columbia, and played for several collegiate soccer teams.
 He later purchased minority stakes in the San Francisco Giants of Major League Baseball and English soccer club Derby County F.C.
 Having first met at a charity soccer event in 2005, Mallett partnered with Steve Nash—a two-time National Basketball Association (NBA) Most Valuable Player who was also raised in Victoria—to put together a bid for a minority share of English soccer club Tottenham Hotspur F.C. in 2008.
 After that transaction fell through, the duo contacted Kerfoot about a minority stake in the club.
 Nash is the older brother of former Whitecaps midfielder Martin Nash.
-The fourth partner, Steve Luczo, is the president, chairman, and CEO of Seagate Technology and a partner in Boston Basketball Partners L.L.C., a group who own the NBA Boston Celtics.
+The fourth partner, Steve Luczo, is the president, chairman, and CEO of Seagate Technology and a partner in Boston Basketball Partners L.L.C., a group which owns the NBA's Boston Celtics.
 Luczo met Kerfoot while the two were both employed by Seagate Technology, and Kerfoot contacted Luczo proposing he become part of the club's MLS bid.
 In 2009, the group paid a $35 million expansion fee to MLS for the right to join the league.
 As of 2023, the club is valued at $410 million by Forbes.

+In April 2026, a formal offer to buy the team and move it to Las Vegas was received from Grant Gustavson and a group of investors.
+Gustavson is the son of Public Storage heir and billionaire Tamara Gustavson.